MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-provider-solution.md

 This topic describes the steps required to create a new provider solution package in Microsoft Dynamics 365 Intelligent Order Management.

 It is recommended to have one provider per solution, but multiple providers can be included in the same solution.
-This is the solution that can be shared and will be installed on IOM environments.
+This is the solution that can be shared and will be installed on Intelligent Order Management environments.

 ## Create a new provider solution